-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - CAUTION: To prevent data loss, ensure that your system is turned off and that the indicator LEDs on the battery are Off before removing the NVDIMM-N battery. - CAUTION: To avoid damage to the battery connector, you must firmly support the connector while installing or removing a battery. - 3.
+- 1. Follow the safety guidelines listed in Safety instructions on page 65. - 2.
+Follow the procedure listed in Before working inside your system on page 66. - CAUTION: To prevent data loss, ensure that your system is turned off and that the indicator LEDs on the battery are Off before removing the NVDIMM-N battery. - CAUTION: To avoid damage to the battery connector, you must firmly support the connector while installing or removing a battery. - 3.
 Remove the NVDIMM-N battery cage.